All About Social Science Research Assistants

 The states with the most job growth for Social Science Research Assistant are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Social Science Research Assistant ranges between $25,370 and $78,470.
+The typical yearly salary for Social Science Research Assistants is somewhere between $25,370 and $78,470.

 Social Science Research Assistants who work in New Jersey, District of Columbia, or Nevada, make the highest salaries.